EldonGabriel/eldongabriel.github.io/_experience/grc.md

 ### GRC Lab Overview

-Security governance defines how organizations identify, assess, and manage cybersecurity risk through structured frameworks, policies, and decision-making processes.nThe work in this section demonstrates practical application of risk assessment methodologies, governance frameworks, and policy development used to evaluate security posture and guide real-world security decisions.
+Security governance focuses on how organizations identify, assess, and manage risk using structured frameworks, policies, and decision-making processes.

+This section demonstrates applied risk assessment, governance frameworks, and policy development used to evaluate security posture and support real-world security decisions.

-All work is aligned with NIST-based methodologies and structured using a Layer → Device → Root Cause → Resolution validation model.
+<p><em>All work is aligned with NIST-based methodologies and structured using a Layer → Device → Root Cause → Resolution validation model.</em></p>

 ### Lab Distribution Summary